YunoHost/doc/pages/04.applications/10.docs/galette/app_galette.md

 - [Useful links](#useful-links)

-*Galette* Galette is a membership management web application towards non profit organizations.
+*Galette* is a membership management web application towards non profit organizations.
 This is before all a free software (as in free speech), community and free (as in beer)!
 Galette works on any web server that handle PHP.

 ## Useful links